 The house comprises of two bedrooms- a double with feature metal frame bed and radio alarm clock and a large twin with views to the hills and a great DAB radio.
 The modern fitted kitchen with all you need to prepare your own meals and spend less time tidying with our dishwasher.
 The recently refurbished bathroom benefits from a bath and shower and smart white bathroom suite.
 The lounge provides seating for four and has an electric flame effect fire, perfect for a cuddling up in front of the 32 inch Led tv and DVD player.
 The dining table for four is also situated in the lounge.
 Gas, central heating and double glazing throughout means the house is great all year round.

-Included in the rental is the use of Keswick Leisure pool and gym.
+Included in the rental (TILL THE END OF 2016) is the use of Keswick Leisure pool and gym.
 The pool is great for children of all ages with the sloping beach area providing easy entry, a 30m water slide and wave machine.
 Also 15% off mountain bike hire and Cumbria's newest attraction Clip 'n Climb in Maryport.
+(NOT INCLUDED IN 2017)

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Nearest travel links||Nearest airport: Manchester Airport 200 km, Nearest railway: Penrith Train Station 27 km|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|